KeisyNKK/WikTED/readme.md

 -------------

-Yet you can only know what are the functions and their params.
+Based on the input file the program knows the instructions and their params and also can create and delete pages on the WikED.

 How to run